 Do Not Overlook The Importance of Health Care

 With older age comes medical issues, and you should have health insurance to protect your assets if you need medical care because an illness can affect your financial future.
-When you are coming to a settlement, remember important issues like long-term care and whether a Legal Separation is the right path to take instead of Divorce.
+When you are coming to a settlement, remember important issues like long-term care and whether a Legal Separation instead of Divorce is the right path to take.
 A divorced person cannot typically keep a former spouse on their insurance after the divorce is granted, whereas the health insurance coverage can remain the same if the couple decides to legally separate vs. divorce.

 Divorce and Social Security

 If your marriage has lasted more than 10 years and the other spouse is over 62, they are entitled to receive spouse benefits as long as they are unmarried at the time.
 Keep this benefit in mind when reaching an agreement.